RimChy/API-Project-Ecommerce-/README.md

 ```
 sudo systemctl start mongod
 ```
-or, ```sudo systemctl start mongod``` if you installed MongoDB from the system repo.
+or, ```sudo systemctl start mongodb``` if you installed MongoDB from the system repo.
 (This installation from Ubuntu system repo is NOT recommended by official Mongo docs, it's quite outdated for now.
 Reference: https://stackoverflow.com/questions/48092353/failed-to-start-mongod-service-unit-mongod-service-not-found#comment121861244_48092470)

 ## Downloading the project